-Lately I've been studying topics related to the trendy global warming crisis: peak-oil, energy reserves, green energy, sustainable living.
-I've been thinking for some time that the earth can't support more than a half billion people or so without oil and that there will be a global cataclysm in the next fifty years — I've been calling this the "Oil Wars."
-Perhaps these events will usher in the last days with the great tribulation and the anti-Christ.
+Lately I've been studying topics related to the trendy global warming crisis: peak-oil, energy reserves, green energy, sustainable living, steady state economics.
+I've been thinking for some time that the earth can't support more than a half billion people or so without oil and that a global cataclysm will occur in the next fifty years — I call this the "Oil Wars."
+Perhaps these events will usher in the last days with the great tribulationand the Antichrist.

 See related article, the Oil Wars.

 I think the world is radically overpopulated.
 My definition of overpopulation is that the resources needed for life are being depleted.
 An example is that the world's fishing grounds are being depleted or have already been depleted.